Good and bad human foods: What to feed and what to not feed your dog

 Peanut butter

 A great source of added protein and fibre for your dog.
-Add a tablespoon to his dry food, making sure to choose an all-natural brand with no added oils or salt.
+Add a tablespoon to his dry food, making sure to choose an all-natural brand with no added oils, salt, or artificial sweetener such as xylitol.
 However, don’t add too much as peanut butter can be a bit rich for dog’s digestive systems, especially puppies.

 Bananas, blueberries, strawberries, raspberries